astropy/astropy/docs/modeling/models.rst

     >>> g = Gaussian1D(amplitude=1, mean=[1, 2], stddev=[1, 2, 3])
     Traceback (most recent call last):
     ...
-    InputParameterError: Parameter 'stddev' of shape (3,) cannot be broadcast with parameter 'mean' of shape (2,).
+    InputParameterError: Parameter 'mean' of shape (2,) cannot be broadcast with parameter 'stddev' of shape (3,).
 All parameter arrays must have shapes that are mutually compatible according to the broadcasting rules.

 Model Sets